A lovely choice for brunch or dessert, this super moist blueberry rhubarb buckle is topped with the most delicious cardamom and cinnamon streusel.

 Continue mixing and add half of the dry ingredients, followed by the sour cream, then the remaining dry ingredients, and finally the milk.
 Mix until just combined.

-Pour the batter into your baking dish and layer on the fruit.
+Pour the batter into your baking dish then layer with the fruit.

 Top with streusel.

 Bake for 45-55 minutes or until golden brown and a toothpick inserted in the middle comes out without any raw batter.
 I found that 50 minutes was perfect!
-Allow to cool for at least five minutes prior to serving.
-Serve warm or cool and serve at a later time.
+Allow it to cool for at least five minutes prior to slicing.
+Serve warm or allow to cool prior to serving.

 How to Store

-Cover and refrigerate for up to one week.
+Cover tightly and refrigerate for up to one week.

-If you make this spicy Thai carrot soup I’d love your feedback.
+If you make these rhubarb and blueberry buckle I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 - 1 cup all-purpose flour